 The Diploma of Art and Creativity (Advanced) is comprised of studio-based work developed from projects, briefs and independent research.
 Students demonstrate an understanding of concepts and the meanings they signify in their own work.
 At the end of the programme all students exhibit their work, demonstrating their creativity and the rigour of their practice.

-You will be assigned a mentor to work with throughout the modules.
-The objectives are the main points to be met within the programme.
-However the concepts presented should be central to articulation and understanding.
-Consideration should be given to how these concepts relate to your own artistic practice - if they do or do not relate, and how.
+Consideration should be given to how the concepts within each module relate to your own artistic practice - if they do or do not relate, and how.

 Creativity; Thinking for a Change (CTFAC)